rust-lang/reference/src/inline-assembly.md

 > [!NOTE]
 > Inline assembly is inherently unsafe.
-> It requires asserting that various constraints are satisfied that the compiler cannot check, and can perform operations equivalent to calling a foreign function.
+> It requires asserting that various constraints are satisfied, which the compiler cannot check, and can perform operations equivalent to calling a foreign function.

 ```rust,compile_fail